 Don't Be Lazy!
-Pricing Your Photography
+How to Price Your Photography

-Welcome to Richard’s first post in our new blog series, “Don’t Be Lazy!”
-Consider these articles your dose of tough love when it comes to your career… you may have the artistry down, but if you don’t understand the fundamentals of running a business, and you don’t work your butt off to put it all into practice, you won’t be a professional photographer for long.
+You may have the artistry down, but if you don’t understand the fundamentals of running a business, and you don’t work your butt off to put it all into practice, you won’t be a professional photographer for long.

 So, let’s talk about your pricing.
 How are you deciding what to charge your clients?
 Too many times, Richard has heard photographers answer “I just used the same pricing as so-and-so”, or “I dunno, I just made it up…”

 You’re a business.
 The goal of any business, on the most basic level, is to sell a product or service and make a profit.

 Are you actually taking money home at the end of the day?
 Can you prove it on paper with actual numbers?
 And most importantly, are you setting up your business not only for short-term profitability, but for longevity?

 C’mon, DON’T BE LAZY!!!
 With a little time and digging, you can calculate the pricing model and rates that are profitable for your photography business.